gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

   },
 ];
 ```

-The hybrid option allows the most flexibility while still not requiring you to create the variety of icon sizes manually.
-However, if the auto icon resize is not up to you standards the manual config is for you.
+The hybrid option allows the most flexibility while still not requiring you to create most icons sizes manually.

 ### Manual config
-In the manual config you are responsible for defining the entire web app manifest and providing the defined icons in the static directory.
+In the manual config, you are responsible for defining the entire web app manifest and providing the defined icons in the static directory.
+Only icons you provide will be added.
 See the example below:

 ```javascript
 // In your gatsby-config.js